-6.4.2 Pose Format
+6.5.2 Pose Format

 When the network media rendering is activated, the AR-MTSI client in terminal periodically transmits a set of pose predictions to the AR AS.
-The pose prediction format shall conform to the payload of the message whose type is "urn:3gpp:split-rendering:v1:pose" as specified in clause 8.2.2.2 of TS 26.565 [6].
+The pose prediction format shall conform to the payload of the message whose type [is "urn:3gpp:split-rendering:v1:pose" as specified in clause 8.3.2.2 of TS 26.565 [6]. ]

+Editor’s Note: The clauses should be aligned with Mecar.

-6.4.3 Action Format
+6.5.3 Action Format

 The action sets and actions are negotiated during the AR media rendering negotiation.
 The AR-MTSI client in terminal reports any changes to action state as it occurs by sending updated actions to the AR AS after the network media rendering is activated.
-When the AR-MTSI client in terminal sends updated actions to the AR AS, the action format shall conform to the payload of the message whose type is "urn:3gpp:split-rendering:v1:action" as specified in clause 8.2.2.3 of TS 26.565 [6].
+When the AR-MTSI client in terminal sends updated actions to the AR AS, the action format shall conform to the payload of the message whose type [is "urn:3gpp:split-rendering:v1:action" as specified in clause 8.3.2.3 of TS 26.565 [6]. ]

+Editor’s Note: The clauses should be aligned with Mecar.

-End of Change
+End of Changes